-Use design sprints to create better product innovations, faster.
+Use design sprints to create better products, faster.

-Love design sprints because they foster more inclusive decision making, higher quality communication, team-wide trust, and a fun, co-creative design process.
+Love design sprints because they invite more inclusive decision making, higher quality communication, team-wide trust, and a co-creative design process.

 Problem Framing is a 1-day process we’ll run 1-2 weeks before your design sprint to answer 2 questions:

 What is the problem we’re being asked to solve?
 Is it clear enough that everyone empathizes and understands it?

 Why is the problem worth solving?
 What is the impact it will have on your company?
 What value will it produce for your users?

 Problem Framing provides the research, context, and alignment that allow us to accomplish the Understand, Ideate, & Decide phases of a design sprint in a single day.

 Understand: Build cross-functional trust and alignment around your most critical business challenges.

 Ideate: Everyone on the team has an equal chance to contribute their solutions ideas.

 Decide: The group avoids bias and influence while voting on the most promising idea.